SPetrovv/Website/README.md

-TBC and added more stuff later!
+TBC and added more stuff later